-ELFT-EFS Evaluation #2 will commence 21 June 2010.
-The evaluation is open to all developers of latent fingerprint identification systems.
-All results will be made public and anonymous participation will not be permitted.
+ELFT-EFS Evaluation #2 commenced 21 June 2010.
+The evaluation was open to all developers of latent fingerprint identification systems.

 The latent and exemplar images and features in Evaluation #2 will be similar but not identical to those in Evaluation #1.
 The API and test protocols used by for Evaluation #2 will closely follow (but are not limited to) those specified in Evaluation #1.
 A major change from Evaluation 1 is that participants may specify the subtests on which NIST will execute their SDKs.